Samgirl19/Samgirl19/README.md

 ## Hi, I'm Samaya 👋

 ## About Me
-I am a undergraduate student at FIU studying for my **B.S in Computer Science**.
+I am an undergraduate student at FIU studying for my **B.S in Computer Science**.
 Some of my skills include problem-solving, communication skills, java programming, web development, various visual art mediums, and teamwork skills.

 ## Current Coursework
 - Java and C+ Programming